 Not available for international students.

-As a private, nonprofit university, SNHU has one mission: to help you see yourself succeed.
-The benefits of earning your MEd in Educational Studies at SNHU include:
+As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
+The benefits of earning your MEd in Leadership include:

 Through the coursework and hands-on practicum, you'll learn how to apply theory and best practices to positively influence the learning environment and promote student inquiry.
 Topics covered in the MEd in Leadership program include leadership for learning, effective management of schools, educational assessment, communications skills, reflective leadership skills, creative leadership, and more.

 This course will focus on the knowledge, skills and abilities of a principal to be an instructional leader in his or her building.
 Learners will study effective instructional practices, levels of rigor and student engagement practices in schools.
 We will explore aligning those practices to the expectations of state standards at various grade levels.
 The focus of the course will be to apply knowledge, skills and abilities of an instructional leader so that the outcome of their leadership work is about academic success for all students.

 This course offers a study of the leadership, management, and safe operations of school facilities and an understanding of school finances as it relates to the teaching and learning process.
 Leaders will learn how to facilitate and engage school board members in a discussion about how school finance and facilities relate to student achievement.
 Learners will examine various tools and methodologies that support the school process and how to engage and connect the community members in the budget building process.
 This course aims to make leaders better managers and consumers of financial information rather than budget officers; learners will better understand the real world implications and consequences of how they allocate funds based on the process and decisions they make.